 A direct and accessible path of travel should lead from all public transit stops, vehicle drop-off and pick-up locations and public sidewalks leading to the main entrance of a building.
-Additionally, pedestrian sidewalks and pathways within a property should be designed to be accessible to everyone, including individuals with vision loss.
+Additionally, pedestrian sidewalks and pathways within a property should be designed to be accessible to everyone, including people impacted by blindness.
 Accessible parking spaces should be located adjacent to a walkway leading to an accessible building entrance.

 To ensure pedestrian safety, paths of travel should be distinctly marked and separated physically from vehicular traffic.
 They should not require pedestrians to navigate large open expanses where vehicles are in motion.